Archer Daniels Midland: Violation of the Foreign Corrupt Practices Act

 On December 20, 2013, the SEC announced that it had charged ADM for failing to prevent illicit payments (bribes) made by its foreign subsidiaries to Ukrainian government officials in violation of the FCPA.
 Alfred C. Toepfer International Ukraine Ltd. (ACTI Ukraine), plead guilty in the Central District of Illinois to one count of conspiracy in violation of the anti-bribery sections of the FCPA.
 They agreed to pay $17.8 million in fines.
 The Department of Justice also entered into a non-prosecution agreement with ADM due to the company's failure to implement a system of internal financial controls, addressing improper payments both in Ukraine and by an ADM joint venture in Venezuela.
 ADM agreed to pay more than $36 million to settle the SEC's charges, bringing the total amount paid to over $54 million.

 The Swiss NGO Public Eye elaborated the case.

-Agricultural subsidies

-The company lobbies for agricultural subsidies and price supports including sugar and ethanol.
-According to a 1995 report by the libertarian think tank Cato Institute, "ADM has cost the American economy billions of dollars since 1980 and has indirectly cost Americans tens of billions of dollars in higher prices and higher taxes over that same period.
-At least 43 percent of ADM's annual profits are from products heavily subsidized or protected by the American government.
-Moreover, every $1 of profits earned by ADM's corn sweetener operation costs consumers $10, and every $1 of profits earned by its bioethanol operation costs taxpayers $30."